Sustainable Development in Coastal and Marine Areas

 You can follow the example of Save the Latvian Dunes 2017 campaign by the Latvian Green Movement

-Save the Latvian Dunes project has commenced in 2016 with number of activities: public events, reprinting of the leaflet (https://goo.gl/Xw8isl), posters (https://goo.gl/MBvMLM) and stickers (https://goo.gl/lHgQO6), and dissemination of those awareness raising materials, etc. It was led by CCB’s member organization, Latvian Green Movement (LaGM), since 2007 and they have arranged Save Latvian Dunes campaigns every summer with different focuses.
-In 2016 the focus was on Information and public awareness activities.
+Save the Latvian Dunes project has commenced in 2016 with number of activities: public events, reprinting of the leaflet, posters and stickers, and dissemination of those awareness raising materials, etc. It was led by CCB’s member organization, Latvian Green Movement (LaGM), since 2007 and they have arranged Save Latvian Dunes campaigns every summer with different focuses.
+In 2017 the focus was on information and public awareness activities, as well as on the issue of accessibility to natural amenities.
 Altogether 3 Patrol Teams (PTs) were formed with 3 leaders – Andis Uzulnieks, Arturs Undrests and Janis Matulis, who made patrolling all along the Latvian Coast line in 500 km length.
 LaGM PTs have made 17 drives during the summer season and distributed 10 000 copies of Save Latvian Dunes brochures, 120 posters and 5 000 stickers.
 Brochures were left in campsites, local parking sites and private hotels/camps.
 Part of distributed brochures were used to warn tourists about the Latvia’s laws of dunes protection and consequences if the law was violated.
 Thus LaGM used the method of putting the leaflets under the wipers to those drivers whose cars were parked in dune zone or too near the protected dune area.
 7 LaGM members were involved in the campaign who took active part in drives to the Dune zone areas during our activities.
 Statistically the brochures reached out to more than 8 000 tourists directly on the sites and left about 2 000 brochures in private cafes and camps.

 What can you do?